 The Code distinguishes three types of footing foundation, namely the "pad footing", "strip footing" and "raft footing" in this Section.
-By common understanding of the profession, the distinction between the three types of footing is roughly based on their plan sizes or plan length to width ratios as roughly shown by Figure H4.5, though no strict of plan sizes and length to width ratio limits have been imposed.
+By common understanding of the profession, the distinction between the three types of footing is roughly based on their plan sizes or plan length to width ratios as roughly shown by Figure H4.4, though no strict limits of plan sizes and length to width ratios have been imposed.

-Figure H4.5 - Plans showing Pad Footings, Strip Footings and Raft Footings
+Figure H4.4 - Plans showing Pad Footings, Strip Footings and Raft Footings

 Footings in close proximity will likely adversely affect each other in settlement and stress superimposition which may need to be accounted for.
-Nevertheless, a rule of thumb that the effects of a different footing at a higher level can be ignored if the footing is outside the "2 (vertical) in 1 (horizontal)" (in soil) and 45° (in rock) stress spread from the higher footing.
-Alternatively, simple superimposition of the stresses due to different footings can be carried out by the continuum theory under the elastic theory.
+Nevertheless, it may be a rule of thumb that the effects of a different footing at a higher level can be ignored if the footing is outside the "2 (vertical) in 1 (horizontal)" (in soil) and $45^{\circ}$ (in rock) stress spread from the higher footing, as illustrated in Figure H3.1.
+Alternatively, simple superimposition of the stresses due to different footings can be carried by the continuum theory under the elastic theory.